Raiders of the Lost Horcrux:

 This came as a considerable surprise, since from the textual evidence of OotP we had earlier calculated that his death had occurred in 1980.
 However, if Rowling was serious about the dates on the sketch, it is clear that if born in ’61, he would have had to have started Hogwarts in ’72, finished with the class of ’79 and been dead by the end of the same year.
 We certainly got no indication, either then nor even directly from Kreachur’s tale that he was killed while he was still a student.
 Although upon further examination of his account, that must have been the case.

 It is also clear that the tapestry sketch’s dates must now be dismissed as unworkable due to the direct contradiction to canon.
 My proposal as an adjustment which would fit with our current information as given us in the text of both OotP and DHs are 1963–1980.
 Leaving his father Orion’s death, as it is recorded, in 1979.
 There is no way that he could still be 17 in ’79 if he was born in ’61.
 There is no reason to leave his death in ’79 when the text of OotP puts it in ’80.
-Both dates have been moved to match the information as given in the text.
+Both dates have been moved to match the information as given in the text of the actual books.

 We were also directly told in OotP that Sirius’s parents threw every knut they could spare into layering protections on their home and apparently cowered there in virtual hiding throughout the years of Voldemort’s rise.
 However, upon the posting of the sketch of the tapestry mentioned above we discovered that Regulus and his father, Orion, supposedly died the in same year, and that Orion Black and his wife, Walburga, were never the Heads of the Family at all.
 Orion’s father, Arcturus, outlived all of them.
 One has to wonder why Sirius did not mention this, for it would appear to be of some importance.
 At that point, we had no certainty as to whether Reggie predeceased his father or not.
 But by this time I am inclined to believe that he did not.
 That, indeed, he was not even approached for recruitment by the DEs until his father was safely dead.